jianzhi-1/pixelisk/README.md

 ![PixeLisk Logo](./images/thumbnail.png)

-Ever wanted to design your own pixel-art NTF while watching it appreciate in value through votes by the online community?
+Ever wanted to design your own pixel-art NFT while watching it appreciate in value through votes by the online community?
 Join PixeLisk - a blockchain-powered evaluation system for pixel art lovers!

 PixeLisk is submitted to HackOnLisk 2021.

 [Look at PixeLisk on Devpost!](https://devpost.com/software/pixelisk) [Watch a Demo on YouTube!](https://www.youtube.com/watch?v=rodgqOm8SXI)

 PixeLisk is a blockchain plaform where anyone can design and create a pixel artwork.
-Each pixel artwork is tagged to a non-fungible token (NTF).
+Each pixel artwork is tagged to a non-fungible token (NFT).
 PixeLisk has a unique feature, which is that it allows the community to participate in judging and evaluating the value of the pixel artworks (called a "Pix") submitted.

 The three main features of PixeLisk are: